After organizing my garage, I decided to install an epoxy floor. I documented the process here.

 I've been on a mission to organize my garage.
-I've gotten rid of tons of junk, bought garage shelves from Costco, organized all the tools, installed a bike rack, and I was thinking I was done, but the garage floor looked terrible.
+I've gotten rid of tons of junk, bought garage shelves from Costco, organized all the tools, and installed a bike rack.
+I thought I was done—but the garage floor looked terrible.
 It had oil stains and large cracks.
-I wanted to repair the floor since my wife and I work out everyday in the garage and I thought that after all the work I did on fixing it up, putting in an epoxy floor would be the finishing touch.
+I wanted to repair the floor since my wife and I work out every day in the garage, and I thought that after all the work I did on fixing it up, putting in an epoxy floor would be the finishing touch.

-It took two days for my floor to be installed.
+It took two days for my floor to be installed by professionals.
 Here is how they did it.

-After the floor had been ground, they used a high power pressure washer and cleaned the entire floor.
-The guys worked really quick.
+After the floor had been ground, they used a high-power pressure washer and cleaned the entire floor.
 As soon as they finished the pressure washing they used squeegees to get all the water out.
 This part of the process went really quickly.

-They started by using paint brushes and painting all around the edges.
+They started applying the epoxy by using paint brushes and painting all around the edges.
 Then they used rollers with long handles to finish putting it on.

 Quality of Epoxy Varies

-In my research the quality of epoxy varies a great deal.
+I learned through my research that the quality of epoxy varies a great deal.
 I originally started researching vendors to put in the floor and found a few people through Yelp since I felt that the Home Depot products weren't going to hold up to the hot tires on my car.
-On my floor they used two products that are rated for medium industrial use.
+They used two products on my floor that are rated for medium industrial use.